Volker Birk of p≡p tells us about leading the way into the next generation of cybersecurity.

 How does the coronavirus pandemic affect your business finances?

 Volker Birk: It affects us by the problems our customers have. p≡p is in the luxury situation that we had the infrastructure for distributed working from the beginning.
-All are working with independent Laptops anyway, and we have our internal servers in data centers. p≡p’s products are all peer-to-peer, client-only, and are requiring zero central infrastructure.
+All are working with independent Laptops anyway, and we have our internal servers in data centres. p≡p’s products are all peer-to-peer, client-only, and are requiring zero central infrastructure.
 If you’re working for p≡p, going to the office always was one of your options, and many were working in the home office already before the crisis.

 But our customers hit Corona hard.
 And therefore, we have a huge delay in sales.
 Projects are moved, others, which are already running, are delayed.
 The disadvantage of being so innovative is that your customers have problems keeping up when their daily business will be a problem for them.
 It is totally understandable that they’re waiting with the innovation and first fix the most necessary until they feel safe again.